alielw/APS-NGS-day1-PM/README.md

 * Check that job status of both scripts.
 Once they have finished, let's check they ran properly.

 e.g when HISAT2_60A.sh has finished there should be two files HISAT2_60A.sh.oXXXXX and HISAT2_60A.sh.eXXXXX in the /fastdata/$USER/1.align/HISAT2/60A.
 Look at these files with `cat`.
-In the HISAT2_60A.sh.eXXXXX you should see stats on the mapping and the % of reads aligned at the end.
-If you do not see this, something has gone wrong and you should fix it before moving on.
+In the HISAT2_60A.sh.eXXXXX you should see stats on the mapping and the % of reads aligned at the end. **If you do not see this, something has gone wrong and you should fix it before moving on**.

 ---